QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

 This documentation includes the relevant information on how to build our quadcopter bzzz from scratch.

 ## Tools
-You will need the following tolls to build bzzz.
+You will need the following tools to build bzzz.
 * Soldering iron with solder
 * Crimp tool
 * 1.5, 2, 2.5 Allen/Hex keys